LanDinh/khaleesi-ninja/documentation/scripts.md

 ### `test.sh [GATE SERVICE]`

+If no service was specified, this affects all services.
+If `interactive` was specified, the user is provided with a selection prompt to choose the service.
+If `GATE` and `SERVICE` were specified, the specified micro service is affected.

 This will first build the test containers.
 Afterwards, it will complete any tests configured - this includes: